Healthcare infection prevention governance

 The SAIRG serves as the peak advisory body to SA Health on healthcare infection prevention strategies and consists of representative infectious disease specialist physicians, medical scientists, infection prevention and control coordinators from each of the Local Health Networks, a SA Pathology representative, the Director of Communicable Disease Control Branch and representatives from the SA Health Infection Control Service.

-SA Health Reprocessing of Reusable Medical Devices Committee (SARC)
+SA Health Reprocessing of Reusable Medical Devices Reference Group (SARG)

-The SARC provides a forum for state-wide decision making in matters relating to reprocessing of reusable medical devices (including high level disinfection) in Central Sterilising Departments (CSDs) and other satellite sites.
-The Committee enables oversight of the implementation of the reusable medical device reprocessing AS/NZS 4187:2014 and the Gastroenterological Society of Australia (GESA) Infection Control in Endoscopy Guidelines in SA Health facilities across metropolitan and regional local health networks (LHN).
-The Committee provides a forum to share learning and resources to support the implementation of standard AS/NZS 4187:2014.
+The SARG provides a forum for matters relating to reprocessing of reusable medical devices (RMDs) including high level disinfection in Central Sterile Supply Departments (CSSD) and other sites including endoscopy units, medical imaging and other satellite sites that reprocess RMDs.
+The Reference Group supports the implementation of the reusable medical device reprocessing standard AS5369:2023 and the Gastroenterological Society of Australia (GESA) Infection Control in Endoscopy Guidelines in SA Health facilities across metropolitan and regional local health networks (LHN).
+The Committee provides a forum to share learning and resources to support the implementation of standard AS5369 and to escalate or obtain consensus advice on reprocessing challenges.

 South Australian Network of Infection Control Teams (SANIT)